eddieyue/Crime-rate-forecasting-in-Chicago/README.md

 I use the Crime data from Data Access Layer(DAL) https://github.com/cioc/DAL, which is a library that makes it easy to use the datasets.

 For this project, I work with the Chicago Crime dataset.
 The area of Chicago is partitioned into N = 2,985 square regions, with centers in the form of key-value pairs of latitude and longitude.
-And I will build up models and forecast for ten different crime types at Chicago:
+And I will build up models and forecast for the following ten different crime types:

-ASSAULT, BATTERY,BURGLARY, CRIMINAL DAMAGE, DECEPTIVE PRACTICE, MOTOR VEHICLE THEFT, NARCOTICS, OTHER OFFENSE, ROBBERY, THEFT
+assault, battery, burglary, crimial damage, deceptive practice, motor vehicle theft, narotics, other offense, robbery, theft

-The following bit of simple code to show how to extract and display them.
+The following bit of Python code shows how to extract and display them:

 ```python
 from DAL import create